alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 * Viewing whole map at once vs requiring camera movements
 * Bring up older Starcraft AIs?
 * 5-10 year prediction broken and discussion on that.

+Notes from the match:

+* Match 5 against TLO: proxy 4 gate vs proxy 4 gate
+* The top five agents from population based training are picked, where top 5 defined as least exploitable.
+* Match against MaNa was against version of the agent wiht more trianing time
+* Claim 350 ms reaction time (but check AMA I believe the numbers quoted there are different in some way)
+* Averaged 310 APM in TLO match and APM = EPM
+* worker over-saturation strats, transfer to natural when it finishes, the differnece is that it does not stop worker production after the main is saturated to save up money for the nat, it just keeps building ** Theory is that this defends against harass by building redundancy ** adopted by Mana as an expeirment
+* Protoss mirror on 1 map
+** although results on another map were not as bad as they expected.
+* camera limitation rather than full map?
+* peak of 900 APM visible, claims peaks of 1500 APM
+* when estimating screens/min (from times attention changes?), does about 30 screens per min (average 2 seconds per screen, seems reasonable)
+* explicit camera moving agent was of only slightly worse / comparable strength according to their internal ELO estimates but ende dup playing worse due to weird collapse from MaNa's harassment patterns (or something)
+* Agent architecture is 3 LSTMs, one for attention on location to look, one for outcome prediction, and a 3rd for deciding what to build / upgrade.
+Check blog post it mentions pointer nets / self-attention
+* Early game acts with about 200 APM
+** Pro players have more but this is because they are practicing keeping their fingers moving fast to prep for latr parts of the game
+* 16 TPUs per agent (estimate equivalent to 50 GPUs)
+* Not sure how many agents are in each population, a guess of about 30 leads to about 1500 GPUs as equivalent?
+* Train time: about 3 days to train the imitation learning baseline to bootstrap, then 7 days of "AlphaStar league" (population based training)
+* Estimate 200 years of SC2 expeerience
+* Is this the train time for the TLO agent or MaNa agent?